-Understanding Business Cycles
+Understanding Business Cycles (and short growth)

-- Macroeconomics Questions: - Why do business cycles occur? - What determines the severity of output decline in a particular cycle? - Are cycles caused by unexpected shocks, or predictable internal forces? - Can government policies smooth out or eliminate short-term economic fluctuations ? - Business cycles consist of sustained periods of ups and downs, impacting economic activity
+- Macroeconomics Questions: - Why do business cycles occur? - What determines the severity of output decline in a particular cycle? - Are cycles caused by unexpected shocks, or predictable internal forces? - Can government policies smooth out or eliminate short-term economic fluctuations? - Business cycles consist of sustained periods of ups and downs, impacting economic activity